Applying for a short-stay Schengen visa in China

 Check the required documents and book an appointment online via the website of TLScontact.

 *Regarding the VAC in Chongqing: please note that holders of Chinese service and public affairs passports should submit their Schengen visa application with main destination the Netherlands, at the consulate-general of Hungary in Chongqing (representing the Netherlands for this category of visa applicants).

 Applications at the embassy or consulates-general

 It is also possible to submit your application in person at the embassy or at one of the consulates-general.
-However, the number of available time slots is limited; therefore it can take up to two weeks before you can submit your application.
-Please contact TLS to submit your application for an appointment at the embassy or at one of the consulates-general.
+Please note that the number of available time slots is very limited; therefore it can take up to two weeks before you can submit your application.
 Check the contact page of the embassy in Beijng or the consulates-general in Shanghai or Guangzhou for contact details and opening times.